hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Any extension intended for use in a healthcare context and that is not unique to Australia is to be defined in the core FHIR Extensions Pack, the fallback is to define the extension in AU Base if that submission to the core FHIR Extensions Pack is not accepted.

 AU Base extensions are modelled only to define the concept and not to prescribe particular support requirements or usage for specific actors.
-Downstream IGs, such as AU Core, profile extensions as needed to define the applicable support requirements e.g. [AU Core Sex Assigned At Birth](http://hl7.org.au/fhir/core/StructureDefinition/au-core-rsg-sexassignedab) which profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html).
+Downstream IGs, such as AU Core, profile extensions as needed to define the applicable support requirements e.g. [AU Core Sex Assigned At Birth](https://hl7.org.au/fhir/core/StructureDefinition-au-core-rsg-sexassignedab.html) which profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html).

 #### Search Parameter Approach
-AU Base extends the set of search parameters availalbe in the core FHIR standard (i.e. FHIR search registry and FHIR Extensions pack).
+AU Base extends the set of search parameters available in the core FHIR standard (i.e. FHIR search registry and FHIR Extensions pack).
 Search parameters are defined in AU Base when:
 * there is no available search parameter in the FHIR standard
 * the use is not specific to searching an extension defined in a downstream IG